 There is nothing in the world like sipping wine in Argentina while staring at the immense Andes.
 Nothing.

-I live in Argentina a large portion of the year; so needless to say, I am a huge fan of Argentine wines.
+I spent six months in Argentina, so needless to say, I am a huge fan of Argentine wines.
 But I would suggest this as a vacation spot for almost anyone: in this part of the world, there is something to appeal to nearly every type of traveler.
 Mendoza is surrounded by dry lands and high mountains that are perfect for rock climbing; the Andes are host to beautiful trails for the novice to the advanced hiker or horseback rider; rafters flock here to explore the rapids rushing from the snow-capped Andes; bicycle riders can ride through vineyards on a tour of the region’s wineries; and foodies and wine lovers can… well, eat and drink.
 There is little not to love about this region.

 Wine tasting in Mendoza, the heart of Argentina´s wine industry, is a fabulous experience… but it requires quite a lot of fortitude for a foreigner to navigate themselves around without a tour guide, which is how I chose to spend our time in Mendoza.
 The following is a very quick “Mendoza 101″ for those who are thinking of traveling to this part of the country.